 - Arrange lunch for family only.
 Some hosts arrange lunch at a local restaurant for family-only.
 That way you’re extending hospitality to all the family members without paying for lunch for every guest.

 Don’t I Have Negotiation Power if I Take All My Business to One Venue?

-Keep in mind that the time of year and type of venue matters.
+Yes, you do and venues are willing to negotiate.
+Keep in mind that the time of year, the booking window and type of venue matters.